The Road to Health

-Our digestive system is the method our bodies use to transform the food we eat into energy.
+Our digestive system is the method our bodies use to transform the food we eat into energy our body can use.
 Our digestive system runs from our mouth to our rectum.
 The food is taken into the body, broken down, sorted and reprocessed, circulated around the body to nourish and replace cells, and to supply energy to our muscles.
 Every organ involved in the digestive system has a purpose.
 The main players of the digestive system are:

 - Small Intestine

 Digestion begins in the mouth where we chew our food.
 Our food mixes with saliva and its main enzyme of ptyalin (amylase).
 This enzyme helps us dissolve our food so it is easier to swallow.
 Once we swallow we send our food on a journey down the esophagus into the stomach.
 The stomach turns our food into a paste called chyme.
 The stomach uses hydrochloric acid and the enzyme pepsin to begin the breaking down of proteins.
 From the stomach, some foods like water and sugar are immediately absorbed into the bloodstream.
 The other food, that isn't absorbed continues it journey to the pyloric sphincter which is located at the very end of the stomach.
 This sphincter is the gateway to our small intestines.
 Once the food is broken down and mixed, it is released into the small intestine.
 The small intestine is broken up into three parts - the duodenum, the jejunum, and the ileum.
 The small intestine is where the major digestion and absorption of nutrients takes place.
 Some nutrients are taken into the bloodstream and some are transported to the liver for storage.

 The role of the Pancreas, Gallbladder and Liver